thephoeron/quipper-language/README.md

 To-do
 -----

-* Make Quipper `cabal-install`able
+* Make Quipper Cabal installable and sandboxed

 Installation & Use
 ------------------

 Clone this repo to somewhere obvious, like `~/quipper-language/`.

-Install or update to the latest version of [The Haskell Platform](http://www.haskell.org/platform/).
+Install or update to the latest version of `cabal-install` and `ghc` from your package manager.

 Double-check the dependencies list below, and ensure you have them all installed under your `~/.cabal` directory.  `cabal install ...` manually as needed.